atilayyuri/data-related-meditations/README.md

 ## data-related-meditations
-A small repository to gain skills and expertise that are aligned with the data scientiest roadmaps.
+A small repository to gain skills and expertise that are aligned with the data scientist roadmaps.

 ## Structure

 ```
 .
+├── pandas_simple_exercises/
-├── simple_exercises/
+├── ml-practices/
-├── ml_practices/
+├── ml-simple-exercises/
 └── Finance Data Project.ipynb

 ```